-- \ The district will ensure all Title I principals place the Title I PIP on the School Advisory Council agendas for parental review, - \Title I Schools will post their Parent Involvement Plans on their school websites, - \ The district will share parent survey results with schools for planning Title I parent involvement activities and expenditures, - \ The district will use public service announcements and school level "Open House" and Annual Title I Parent meeting to provide parental involvement information and encourage parent participation throughout the school year, - \ The district will insure that schools provide Title I information on their school websites. - \ The district will use the Call Master calling system to provide information to families in the district, and,
+- The district will ensure all Title I principals place the Title I PIP on the School Advisory Council agendas for parental input and review, - Title I Schools will post their Parent Involvement Plans on their school websites,

-\ The district will provide information to parents using the schools and district websites.
+- The district will share parent survey results with schools for planning Title I parent involvement activities and expenditures, - The district will use public service announcements and school level "Open House" and Annual Title I Parent meeting to provide parental involvement information and encourage parent participation throughout the school year, - The district will insure that schools provide Title I information on their school websites. - The district will use the Call Master calling and email system to provide information to families in the district, and, - The district will provide information to parents using the schools and district websites, as well as school newsletters.